Chesapeake middle school teacher hoping to win $25,000 dollar grant for his non-profit

 His mission is to educate teen drivers on how to conduct themselves should they be pulled over or confronted by police.

-“I have a son that is 17 years old and he is starting to drive and I was laughing and I said, ‘If you get pulled over, you would know what to do.’
-I thought, ‘Well, this isn’t a joking matter,'” he stated.
+"I have a son that is 17 years old and he is starting to drive and I was laughing and I said, 'If you get pulled over, you wouldn't know what to do.'
+I thought, 'Well, this isn't a joking matter,'" he stated.

 He says the grant would not only be used to educate teens behind the wheel and their interaction with law enforcement; it would also educate them on how they can work in tandem in the community.